DSHydro/planetsca/README.md

 # PlanetSCA

-**PlanetSCA** is an open source python library for mapping snow covered areas (SCA) from high-resolution PlanetScope images using a Random Forest model.
+**PlanetSCA** is an open-source Python library for mapping snow-covered areas (SCA) from high-resolution PlanetScope images using a Random Forest model.
+PlanetScope images can be accessed at [Planet.com](planet.com)

 This package was developed from [original work by Kehan Yang and others](#citations).

-This library also include access to a
+This library also includes access to a
 [pre-trained model](https://huggingface.co/geo-smart/planetsca_models) for
 mapping SCA in PlanetScope imagery, and
 [sample data](https://huggingface.co/datasets/geo-smart/planetsca_datasets) to